-RESOURCE Top 10 Critical Pentest Findings HELLO WORLD.
+Top 10 Critical Pentest Findings 2024 REPORT

+HELLO WORLD.
 Focus on what's most important.
-We live in a world where nearly everything can connect to the internet.
-While this is one of the greatest times in technology, it also brings an overwhelming amount of cybersecurity threats and challenges.
-CISOs and IT teams are pushed to the limits of being able to adequately and quickly protect their customers from emerging cyber threats.
-Cybercrime continues to increase by 15% year over year; costing the U.S. 6.9 billion just in 2021.
+In today's interconnected digital world, technological progress brings significant cybersecurity risks.
+CISOs and IT departments face the challenge of protecting their networks against an increasing array of cyber threats.
+Cybercrime continues to increase by 15% year over year; the global annual cost of cybercrime is said to reach 8 trillion in 2023.
 By 2025 cybercrime will cost the entire world 10.5 trillion annually.
 This is exactly why compliance and cyber insurance requirements have become significantly more demanding.
-The industry recognizes the value and impact of a penetration test over a vulnerability scan.
-It's one thing to know if you're missing patches and another to know exactly how a hacker would compromise your network and steal data.
-The problem is traditional penetration test engagements are manual, slow, typically performed once a year, and very expensive, often making it impractical for organizations and especially SMBs to incorporate quality penetration testing on a continuous basis.
-At Vonahi Security, we're changing the way the world does pentesting through automation with our vPenTest platform.
-Automation drastically reduces the cost, eliminates inefficiencies, and allows for continuous penetration testing, all without the need to hire any additional resources.
-After completing over 6000 automated pentests, Vonahi has identified the Top 10 Critical Pentest Findings at over 2000 companies this year.
+The industry now recognizes that a mere vulnerability scan is insufficient; understanding the exact vectors through which attackers could infiltrate and exploit a network is paramount.
+Yet, standard penetration testing is often too manual, slow, infrequent (typically performed once a year), and expensive, particularly for SMBs.
+This makes it impractical for organizations to incorporate quality network penetration testing on a quarterly or monthly basis to meet security best practices.
+At Vonahi Security, we're pioneering a paradigm shift in network penetration testing.
+Our vPenTest platform leverages automation to revolutionize this critical security service.
+This innovation not only slashes costs and streamlines processes but also enables monthly, real-time assessments of network vulnerabilities-without the necessity for additional staffing or outsourcing it to a 3rd party.
+In doing so, we empower organizations to stay a step ahead in the ever-evolving cybersecurity battleground.
+After completing over 10,000 automated network pentests in 2023, Vonahi has identified the Top 10 Critical Internal Network Pentest Findings at over 1,200 organizations.
 We hope this resource can help your organization stay vigilant and one step ahead of the bad guys.